-A common mistake made in Data Science projects is rushing into data collection and analysis, without understanding the requirements or even framing the business problem properly.
-Therefore, it is very important for you to follow all the phases throughout the lifecycle of Data Science to ensure the smooth functioning of the project.
+A common mistake made in Data Science projects is rushing into data collection and analysis without understanding the requirements or even framing the business problem properly.
+Therefore, it is very important for you to follow all the phases throughout the Data Science lifecycle to ensure the project’s smooth functioning.

 Here is a brief overview of the main phases of the Data Science Lifecycle:

 Phase 1—Discovery: Before you begin the project, it is important to understand the various specifications, requirements, priorities and required budget.
 You must possess the ability to ask the right questions.
 Here, you assess if you have the required resources present in terms of people, technology, time and data to support the project.
 In this phase, you also need to frame the business problem and formulate initial hypotheses (IH) to test.